 2. Check entry requirements

-OP, ATAR, IB and Rank
+OP, ATAR, IB and Selection Rank

 For most Griffith degrees, an English subject is the only prerequisite.
 Some degrees assume you have studied certain subjects at school and that you’ll be able to build on this knowledge at university.
 Check out our pages on assumed prior knowledge.

-3. Check fees and degree duration
+3. Check fees, degree duration and available scholarships

 Most of our undergraduate degrees can be completed in three years when studied full time.
 Check out the study website to see the duration of your chosen program.

-Lodge your university application via QTAC or UAC and place your Griffith programs within your preferences.
+Submit your university application via QTAC or UAC and place your Griffith programs within your preferences.

 If you intend to study at the Gold Coast campus, we recommend that you apply either via QTAC or UAC and not both.
 If you're eligible, you'll still receive your offer with us and you'll save on application fees.